evgenyneu/evgenii.com/app/_posts/blogs/2014-02-09-code-duplication-in-unit-tests.md

     # A helper method
     def verify_person(name)
       person = db.find_person(name)
       assert(person.name).to eq name
     end

-I try to void creating test helper methods for exactly the same reason I mentioned two times already.
+I try to void this approach for exactly the same reason I mentioned two times already.
 This reason is so important so I will repeat it again.

 In order to make sure the test is bug-free I need to verify it with my eyes.
-Inside my brain I go though the unit test code line by line, just like in a graphical debugger in an editor application.
+Inside my brain I go though the unit test code line by line, just like in a IDE debugger.
 Here is what is happening inside my brain:

-    1) Start reading test 1.
+1. Start reading test 1.
-    1) Read “verify_person(‘Peter’)”.
+1. Read `verify_person(‘Peter’)`.
-    1) I need to know what ‘verify_person’ does.
+1. I need to know what `verify_person` does.
-    1) I search for ‘verify_person’ method.
+1. I search for `verify_person` method.
-    1) I try to locate ‘verify_person’ on the same screen, scroll the page and/or search the current file or entire project.
+1. I try to locate `verify_person` on the same screen, scroll the page and/or search the current file or entire project.
-    1) After finding ‘verify_person’ helper method, I read it.
+1. After finding `verify_person` helper method, I read it.
-    1) Return to test 1, and check it ‘verified’ in my brain.
+1. Return to test 1, and check it as "verified" in my brain.

 Now I do the same routine for test 2.
 Again, it all does not seem to be much work and happens very quickly especially after practice.
 But it is not the point.
-My point is - it requires MORE physical effort.
+My point is - it requires *more* physical effort.
 Which is a limited resource.
 Especially at 5pm on Monday.

 Now I want to repeat the preferred way of writing these tests: